-We follow a tried and tested production schedule only moving on to the next step when you’re 100% satisfied with progress.
+We follow a tried and tested production schedule only moving on to the next step when we’ve actioned your feedback and you’ve signed off the revisions.
 Approving our work at each milestone means there are absolutely no charges further down the line.

 We’ll review the script and available content, establish the principle goal(s) for the video and import and cleanup the CAD models.